openvinotoolkit/openvino/docs/tutorials.md

 Notebooks with |binder logo| and |colab logo| buttons can be run without installing anything.
-Once you have found the tutorial of your interest, just click the button next to the name of it and the Jupyter notebook will start it in a new tab of a browser.
+Once you have found the tutorial of your interest, just click the button next to its name and the Jupyter notebook will start it in a new tab of a browser.

 .. note::